overloop-crm/overloop-api-doc/source/includes/_errors.md

 }
 ```

 Overloop uses conventional HTTP response codes to indicate success or failure of an API request.
-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a prospect cannot be created, etc.), and codes in the 5xx range indicate an error with Overloop's servers.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a contact cannot be created, etc.), and codes in the 5xx range indicate an error with Overloop's servers.

 Error Code | Meaning
 ---------- | -------